JamesLavin/jimmy_jukebox/README.markdown

 Mac:

 - No additional requirements.
 Should play MP3s and OGG files using built-in `afplay`.
 - Currently testing.
 Downloading music works fine.
 Playing first song is fine, and pausing the song works fine.
-But it won't start playing a second song when the first finishes or let the user skip to a second song.
+But -- under Ruby 1.8 -- it won't start playing a second song when the first finishes or let the user skip to a second song.
 I believe the problem relates to my use of threads and fork...exec, but I haven't found a Ruby 1.8 solution.
 I tried [POpen4](http://popen4.rubyforge.org/), but it appears to not be threadsafe.
-Ruby 1.9's Process.spawn may work.
+The same code seems to work on Macs under Ruby 1.9.

 Windows: